sapegin/mrm-core/Readme.md

 module.exports.description = 'Adds ESLint with a custom preset'
 ```

-Read more in [mrm’s docs](https://github.com/sapegin/mrm), and this talks is already included by default.
+Read more in [mrm’s docs](https://github.com/sapegin/mrm), and this task is already included by default.

 You can find [more examples here](https://github.com/sapegin/dotfiles/tree/master/mrm).